WEXP (La Salle University): History

 During the period of 2002–2016, WEXP experienced rapid growth in its audience reach, leveraging its move from AM carrier current to exclusively on Live365.com in late 2002.
 The station quickly exceeded capacity on its introductory Live365 account and moved onto a dedicated server on campus the following year (2003).
 During that time period, WEXP also received a significant contribution from the student activity fund to renovate the station, install all new soundboard equipment, and invest in portable telephonic access.
 The portable technology enabled the sports department to begin hosting its full slate of remote sports broadcasts for men's and women's soccer, football, men's and women's basketball, and baseball, straight from the middle of the action for both home and select away games.
 Prior to that, WEXP's live sports coverage had been quite limited, and most of the "interview" and call-in shows had to be recorded in advance.
 But with this infusion of new services, WEXP's quality improved dramatically.

 In order to build on the success of the rebranding as an internet-only station, WEXP finally abandoned all investment in its very dated "carrier current" technology (530 AM) which had been until then limited anyway to just a few of the oldest dorms on campus, or "CAJH" as they were then known (St. Cassian, St. Albert, St. Jerome, St. Hilary).
 The obsolete AM signal had been only spotty in some areas which the electrical system was still linked to the studio by way of its original electrical wiring.
 Besides that, very few students even still carried AM radios to campus except in their vehicles.

 WEXP's internet accessibility made continued strides by becoming compatible with the TuneIn app to address the sudden cultural shift on college campuses from portable laptops over to tablet computers and smartphones which by then already had been occurring rapidly.
 In thus manner, WEXP La Salle Radio had its first broadcast reach a passenger airplane in 2005 via cabin wifi, according to reports on Twitter at the time.
-In the interim, WEXP also increased its advertising by showing the daily broadcast schedule on the student's mylasalle portal, attempting to expand impressions to anyone on campus by every means possible.
+In the interim, WEXP also increased its advertising by showing the daily broadcast schedule on the students' mylasalle portal, attempting to expand impressions to anyone on campus by every means possible.